Yuliya Smead, violin

 Katrin Meidell, viola

-In addition to regularly blogging about her musical life, Meidell has been published in the Journal of the American Viola Society (AVS), and now serves as a proud Board Member of the AVS.
+In addition to regularly blogging about her musical life at www.katrinmeidell.com, Meidell has been published in the Journal of the American Viola Society, and now serves as a proud Board Member for the organization.

-She is a Karen Tuttle Coordination pedagogue, with her most recent master class engagements at the University of North Texas, West Virginia University, Illinois State University, University of Tennessee, and the University of Northern Colorado.
+She is a Karen Tuttle Coordination pedagogue, with her most recent master class engagements at the Poznań International Viola Forum (Poland), Boston University, the University of North Texas, West Virginia University, Illinois State University, University of Tennessee, and the University of Northern Colorado.

 She worked for six years in a Harvard neuroscience lab, studying the brains of musicians.
 More recently, she focused on Music and Medicine, a field in which she has worked towards finding a comprehensive answer to why string players are prone to injury.
 She regularly presents these findings and other pedagogical sessions at regional, national, and international conferences.